nus-cs2103-AY2223S1/ip/docs/README.md

 Format: `todo [TASK_NAME]`

+Examples:

+- `todo Homework`
+- `t Household chores`

 ### `deadline` - Add a "Deadline" task
 Adds a task to your task list with deadline at a certain date and time.
-Dates follow a YYYY-MM-DD format while times follow a HH:MM format.
+- Dates follow a YYYY-MM-DD format while times follow a HH:MM format.
+- The `/by` flag is case-sensitive.

 Alternate command: `d`

 Format: `deadline [TASK_NAME] /by [END_DATE] [END_TIME]`

+Examples:

+- `deadline Math assignment /by 2022-09-20 13:00`
+- `d ip /by 2022-16-20 23:59`

 ### `event` - Add an "Event" task
 Adds a task to your task list with a start date/time and an end date/time.
-Dates follow a YYYY-MM-DD format while times follow a HH:MM format.
+- Dates follow a YYYY-MM-DD format while times follow a HH:MM format.
+- The `/at` flag is case-sensitive.

 Alternate command: `e`

 Format: `event [TASK_NAME] /at [START_DATE] [START_TIME] [END_DATE] [END_TIME]`

+Examples:

+- `event Team Meeting /at 2022-09-12 08:00 2022-09-12 09:30`
+- `e CS exam /at 2022-10-12 12:00 2022-10-12 14:00`

 ### `mark`- Mark a task as complete
 Marks a given task as complete.